Azure-Samples/enterprise-data-sharing/3-data-sharing-exploration/README.md

 - Apply access control lists (ACL) to all folders and files.
 - Apply ACL to the root directory so that all groups have access at the root level.

+*Note* : If one wants to apply security based on added contraints then those constraints should be present as a managed attributes should be applied in purview.

 ## Issues and Workarounds

 ### Please register/re-register subscription xxxx with Microsoft.Purview resource provider.